Travis Air Force Base: 60th Maintenance Operations Squadron

 The 60th Maintenance Operations Squadron provides critical support for the maintenance, modification and scheduling of 26 C-5 and 27 KC-10 aircraft valued at $9 billion.
 It controls maintenance actions and manages all aircraft and mission statistics.
 It manages $340 million in real property and provides group-level mobility support for AMC's largest wing.
 It develops and executes aircraft/ancillary training and provides aircraft maintenance training support for the Pacific Rim.

 860th Aircraft Maintenance Squadron

 The 860th Aircraft Maintenance Squadron provides combat-ready maintenance personnel and organizational support to inspect, service, and repair 13 assigned C-17A aircraft, and maintenance support for Transient Alert.
 It generates 24-hour-a-day strategic airlift to support two flying squadrons and ensures readiness of personnel and equipment for deployment.
 It maintains mission ready aircraft capable of worldwide strategic airlift supporting AMC's global mission.

+Protests

+Travis AFB has been the target of repeated protests by activists group such as Code Pink in protest of US support for Israel.

+On December 28, 2023, 14 activists were arrested at Travis AFB for blockading every entrance into the base.

+On March 14, 2024, 5 activists associated with CodePink were arrested for blocking the North Gate to Travis AFB.
+Simultaneously protest group Occupy Beale blockaded the Schneider and Wheatland gates of Beale AFB.

+On March 24, 2024, 11 activists were arrested for blocking the main gate into Travis AFB.
+Furniture and nails were also found on the road leading to the South Gate of Travis AFB on the morning of March 24.
+Activist group NorCal Antiwar Action claims that police used unnecessary brutality against protesters on March 24, and that two people were hospitalized as a result of the police response to the protest.
+The group also claims that protesters were complying with police dispersal orders when arrests were made.

 Based units

 Flying and notable non-flying units are based at Travis Air Force Base.

 Units marked GSU are Geographically Separate Units, which although based at Travis are subordinate to a parent unit based at another location.